Trial Attorney – Providing Aggressive and Honest Representation for Construction Injury Victims

 In addition to handling personal injury cases, we also handle cases in other practice areas, including wrongful death lawsuits in cases where serious injuries prove fatal.

-Common Issues and Concerns Following a Construction Accident
+Frequent Issues and Concerns Following a Construction Accident

-Lawyers with Brasure Law Firm, PLLC believe it’s important to keep clients informed and educated as we progress through the legal process.
+Attorneys with Brasure Law Firm, PLLC believe it’s important to keep clients informed and educated as we progress through the legal process.
 We feel that this makes the entire legal process more productive and less stressful for our clients.

 How does workers’ compensation impact my construction accident lawsuit?